-The Large Cap Value Complete objective seeks to provide long-term growth of capital usually through investment in one of Great Lakes defined Equity Strategies investing in large capitalization equity securities or funds only.
+The Large Cap Value Complete objective seeks to provide long-term growth of capital usually through investment in one of the Adviser's defined Equity Strategies.
 Investors should realize that this pursuit of this objective may entail a higher level of principal volatility than the Growth Model.